Up-to-speed on: preparing for Brexit

-- Identify the incidents where data is received from the EEA and, for each incident, identify who the data controllers and processors are, and where the data is stored.
+- Identify instances where data is received from the EEA and, for each incident, identify who the data controllers and processors are, and where the data is stored.

 - Consider whether Standard Contractual Clauses (SCCs) are suitable, for example, if a data controller is based in the EEA.
-If SCCs are not appropriate, the GDPR has other articles that will provide schools with the additional safeguarding measures – these can be found in Articles 46 and 49.
+If SCCs are not appropriate, the GDPR has other articles that will provide schools with the additional safeguarding measures – these can be found in Articles 46 and 49 of the GDPR.

 - In addition to any existing contracts, schools will need to ensure that any new contract put in place after an EU exit (that includes the processing of personal data in the EU) provides the additional safeguards required.

-- The government’s Prepare for EU Exit website contains all the latest advice on Brexit.
+- The government’s Prepare for Brexit website contains all the latest advice on Brexit.

-- The government has published advice to inform employers of the potential implications of a no deal Brexit and steps that can be taken to prepare for this – this covers issues such as workplace rights.
+- The government has published advice to inform employers of the potential implications of Brexit and steps that can be taken to prepare for this – this covers issues such as workplace rights.

 - The ICO has set out what organisations should be doing to prepare for Brexit with regards to data protection.